Hobohodo/RomanNumerals-API/notes.md

 ##What I would do differently

+I would most definitely not name the conversion totals table "total" and give the column name "total".
+It just made naming unnecessarily complex.

 ##Running commentary
 This is a list of thoughts and comments done while writing the test.
 Imported from OneNote.